BarisAlbayrakIEEE/StructuralAnalysis/README.md

 I will examine three use case scenarios:
 1. [Master User] | Import an FEM, create a DCG and insert it into the client-server MySQL DB
-2. [Ordinary User] | Check-out a DCG node from MySQL DB, inspect/size the SCs in the DCG node and save the updates to MySQL DB
+2. [Ordinary User] | Check-out a DCG node from MySQL DB, inspect/size the SCs within the DCG node and save the updates to MySQL DB
 3. [Ordinary User] | Perform offline tradeoff

 There exist other scenarios as well.